 Geriatrics is a sub-specialty of medicine that focuses on health care of the elderly.
 So being Geriatric does not imply that you are sick or ailing.
-You have simply graduated to the next level of healthcare…. prior, to what else?
-Death.
+You have simply graduated to the next level of healthcare.

-I’m not dead, but unfortunately, I have slipped into the area of ailing.
+Unfortunately, I have slipped into the area of ailing.
 I began to have joint problems which led to full knee replacements in both legs.
 In addition, I was diagnosed with Parkinson’s disease.
 This explains why I have become somewhat grouchy.
 There’s more, but no need to go there.
-After all, I‘m over 80 years old, which also entitles me to be, at times, annoyed, angry and complain often.
+After all, I‘m going on 85 years old, which also entitles me to be, at times, annoyed, angry, and complain often.